-HIMSS, a leading global non-profit organization dedicated to improving health care through IT, has certified CAMH with the HIMSS Adoption Model for Analytics Maturity (AMAM) Stage 6.
-Achieving HIMSS AMAM Stage 6, the second highest level in the international model, demonstrates an organization’s analytics capabilities to deliver high-quality patient care with an enterprise electronic health record in place.
+HIMSS Analytics, a leading global non-profit organization dedicated to improving health care through IT, has certified CAMH with the HIMSS Analytics Adoption Model for Analytics Maturity (AMAM) Stage 6.
+Achieving HIMSS Analytics AMAM Stage 6, the second highest level in the international model, demonstrates an organization’s analytics capabilities to deliver high-quality patient care with an enterprise electronic health record in place.

 “Providing the best patient care is our top priority,” says Tracey MacArthur, Senior VP and Chief Clinical Officer, CAMH.
 “We’re committed to capitalizing on the data we collect to ensure the best outcomes for our patients – today and in the future.”

 “This award recognizes the level of commitment across CAMH to use data to inform decision making in a way that optimizes quality and efficient service delivery,” adds Dr. George Foussias, Associate Chief, Schizophrenia and Medical Head, Slaight Centre, CAMH.